port-labs/ocean-sail/sail/README.md

 Runs the Ocean Sail command for a specific type of integration
 <!-- action-docs-description action="action.yml" -->

+The `sail` command is part of the Ocean framework and is used to run integrations.

 Read more about the Ocean framework [here](https://ocean.getport.io/)

 <!-- action-docs-inputs action="action.yml" -->